kinuax/rolabesti/README.rst

 Description
 -----------

-**rolabesti** is an command-line application to manage a music library, performing the following actions on mp3 files: loading to database, parsing, searching, playing, enqueueing, copying, and tagging.
+**rolabesti** is a command-line application to manage a music library, performing the following actions on mp3 files: loading to database, parsing, searching, playing, enqueueing, copying, and tagging.

 Requirements
 ------------